stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

 ### Thread Pointer (TP)

-The Thread Pointer is different for each thread.
+The Thread Pointer is unique to each thread.
 It provides the starting point to the TLS data structure.

  - On OpenRISC the value stored in `r10` (for x86_64 it's `$fs`) points to the